Saturday, November 22, 2025

 ACTIVITY;

 Print out and colour in your picture.
-You may want to keep this beautiful picture above your bed, to remind you how much God has loved the world, and how blessed we are to have wonderful Jesus to turn to when we are happy, and when we have troubles.
+You may want to keep this beautiful picture above your bed, to remind you how much God has loved the world, and how blessed we are to have wonderful Jesus to turn to when we have troubles, and when we are happy.

 When you have problems, turn to dear Jesus and pray to Him.
 He will help you and guide you to make the right decisions.